rethinkpriorities/squigglepy/README.md

 This package is also new and not yet in a stable production version, so you may encounter bugs and other errors.
 Please report those so they can be fixed.
 It's also possible that future versions of the package may introduce breaking changes.

 This package is available under an MIT License.

+## Acknowledgements

+* Thanks to Ozzie Gooen and the Quantified Uncertainty Research Institute for creating and maintaining the original Squiggle language.
+* Thanks to Denis Drescher for helping me implement math between distributions.